Wedding Venue Feature: The Society Room of Hartford

 - Wedding Venue Feature: The Society Room of Hartford

-- Society Room of Hartford Wedding Costs and Considerations
+- Society Room of Hartford Wedding Cost Info

 - Learn More

-Undoubtedly, you’re getting a glitzy-glamourous feel about The Society Room of Hartford as you watch my YouTube video above and view my photos throughout this post.
-That’s due, in part, to the fact that this venue used to be a bank founded over 200 years ago.
+Undoubtedly, you know that the reputation of Society Room precedes it.
+This venue used to be a bank, founded over 200 years ago.
 The financial institution was called Society for Savings and actually had multiple branches (famed author Harriet Beecher Stowe was a customer).
-The named changed to Bank of Boston Connecticut in 1993, after acquisition by Bank of Boston Corporation in 1992.

 One of the main draws of a Society Room of Hartford wedding is the venue’s ornate architectural features.
-What we see today is the result of work performed as far back as 1834, 1860, and 1893, construction phases which established the “bones” of the building.
+What we see today is the result of work performed as far back as 1834, 1860, and 1893, construction phases which established the “bones” of this famed Hartford building.
 Then, significant renovations took place in 1927 and 1957, creating the features couples love today.

 The era of Society Room of Hartford weddings began in 2008.
 It’s owned and operated by the Riverhouse Hospitality team.
-That means that The Society Room of Hartford’s sister venue is The Riverhouse at Goodspeed Station in Haddam.
-Small world!
+Actually, The Society Room of Hartford’s sister venue is The Riverhouse at Goodspeed Station in Haddam.